shooshx/cogntiv_ex/README.md

     - a test producer
 for easy testing of the client functionality.
 - Implemented server using asyncio TCP server
-- Implemented 2 ways to keep a constant rate of 1000 Hz, selected using the `HIGH_ACCURACY` constant
+- Implemented 2 ways to keep a constant rate of 1000 Hz, selected using the `HIGH_ACCURACY` constant:
     - using simple `asyncio.sleep(delay)`.
 On windows this has resolution of ~16 milli-sec so it's not fit for the required resolution.
     - using a busy loop with `asyncio.sleep(0)`.` This may consume more CPU but proved to be more accurate.